dbetteb/DockerFlaskApp/README.md

 - [x] `COPY` copies the requirements file where Python modules are listed
 - [x] `RUN pip` installs the Python modules listed in `requirements.txt`

+For more documentation on these commands and on all available `Dockerfile` commands see [online documentation](https://docs.docker.com/engine/reference/builder/#format)

 ## `docker-compose.yml`

 ```console